-Summary of Submission Council Officer Response Refer to the Council officer response provided at Section 4.5: • Theme 12, Environment and Sustainability.
+Summary of Submission Council Officer Response Submission 1 - Neutral: Submitter did not indicate if they supported or did not support the development.
+Submitter raises that there is no Arboricultural Impact Assessment report (or Preliminary Arboricultural assessment) assessing the trees in the Church yard which the Applicant is proposing to retain.
+Refer to the Council officer response provided at Section 4.5: • Theme 12, Environment and Sustainability.
+Other Submission 2 - Support (in part): Submitter partially supports the development.
 Submitter raises a series of concerns (detailed within Appendix A3).
-Submission in partial support is acknowledged.
+Submitter states that they are dissatisfied with the options given.
+Submitter recognises the value of heritage buildings in Parramatta and that St Johns is the jewel of Parramatta. submitter raises concern that Parramatta's history is being slowly eroded Submitter considers that intensifying Hunter Street traffic will minimise historical viewpoint of Cathedral Submitter supports the creation of another public space in Parramatta.
+Submitter supports removal of the Parish Hall but is disappointed that there is not an option to keep the Hall whilst providing a new square.
+Submitter concerned that no additional green space is provided and that Council shows no commitment to creating a liveable city Submission in partial support is acknowledged.
 Refer to the Council officer response provided at Section 4.4: • Theme 1, Impacts on St John's Cathedral and Grounds • Theme 3, Relationship to Parramatta's History and Heritage • Theme 4, Concerns Relating to St John's Parish Hall • Theme 7, Impacts on Hunter Street • Theme 12, Environment and Sustainability.
+Submission 3 - Support (in part): Submitter generally supports the development.
 Submitter raises a series of concerns (detailed within Appendix A3).
+The submitter generally supports the development and requests that the amenity and heritage of the Cathedral be maintained.
+The submitter raises a number of concerns: Development may diminish the Cathedral and it should be adequately separated from new buildings.
+Building design and materials should mitigate negative impacts.
 Submission in partial support is acknowledged.
 Refer to the Council officer response provided at Section 4.4: • Theme 1, Impacts on St John's Cathedral and Grounds • Theme 6, Impacts on Public Open Space • Theme 8, Traffic and Transport Impacts